4.82 from 69 votes

 Notes

-• Use a deep pan with a wide base for even heat distribution and to ensure all basa fillets are submerged in the stock.
+• Use a deep pan with a wide base for even heat distribution and to ensure all basa fillets are mostly submerged in the stock.

 • Defrost the basa fillets beforehand to season them with salt and pepper, enhancing flavor and reducing cook time.